 Whole School curriculum Intent:

-Provide a high-quality education to all students, irrespective of their background and starting points, by
+Provide a high-quality education to all students by,

 - The curriculum having Ebacc at its heart